It has been frequently noted that the mass since Vatican II has fallen victim to various kinds of irregularities.

 Paul Vitz.
 "Messing with the Mass: The problem of priestly narcissism today."
 Homiletic and Pastoral Review (November 2007).

 Reprinted with permission of the author, Paul Vitz.

-Prof. Paul Vitz received his Ph.D. in Psychology from Stanford University (1962) and for many years was a professor of psychology at New York University, where he is now professor emeritus.
-Currently he is Professor/Senior Scholar at the Institute for Psychological Sciences (IPS) in Arlington, VA.
-This is a free-standing, fully accredited graduate program, awarding the Doctor of Psychology degree in clinical psychology.
-The program trains psychologists within an orthodox Catholic perspective.
+Paul C. Vitz, is Senior Scholar at the Institute for Psychological Sciences, Divine Mercy University and Professor Emeritus at New York University.
 Dr. Vitz's work is focused on the integration of Christian theology and psychology, breaking from the secular humanism and post-modern relativism prevalent today.
 His books include: Psychology as Religion: The Cult of Self-Worship; Sigmund Freud's Christian Unconscious; Modern Art and Modern Science: The Parallel Analysis of Vision; and Faith of the Fatherless: The Psychology of Atheism.
-He and his wife live in Manhattan; they have six children grown children.
+He and his wife live in Manhattan; they have six grown children and 21 grandchildren.
 Paul Vitz is on the advisory board of the Catholic Education Resource Center.Copyright © 2007 Homiletic and Pastoral Review

 back to top